top of page

 Pyrrhura molinae

-My mom loves me a lot and spent lots of time on diet conversion and training to give me the best possible life with people.
-Unfortunately not everyone in our home loves me as much as she does.
+My mom loved me and spent lots of time on diet conversion and training to give me the best possible life with people as possible.
+Unfortunately not everyone in the home had as big of a love of birds as she did.

 Likes